emma-ozanich/emma-ozanich.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a scientist who uses statistics and signal processing to answer acoustics questions.
-My research used data-driven machine learning models to localize and characterize sound sources, and since working in industry, I use data analysis in R and Python to interpret the impacts of underwater construction sound on marine wildlife.
+My research used data-driven machine learning models to localize and characterize sound sources, and I currently use data analysis in R and Python to interpret the impacts of underwater construction sound on marine wildlife.
-I really love data-driven epiphanies and I'm currently using freeCodeCamp to learn about PostgresSQL and machine learning.
+One thing I love about my work are the rare but gratifying data-driven epiphanies!
+I'm currently learning about and getting certified in PostgresSQL and relational databases on freeCodeCamp.

-For fun I'm a runner - on the road and trails - and proud cat owner.
-Whether running while budgeting or automating my workflow, I love finding more efficient ways of getting things done!
+I'm a runner for fun - on the road and trails - and proud cat owner.
+Be it budgeting while running, or automating my workflow, I love more efficient ways of getting things done!